Youngestdev/abdul.codes/content/posts/policy-management-app.md

 date: 2022-06-08
 ---

+> I'm attempting to run my engineering processes on my blog.

 The policy management application is born from the need to manage Open Policy Agent ( OPA ) policies written in [REGO](https://www.openpolicyagent.org/docs/latest/policy-language/) from a user interface for non-technical users and an API through JSON for technical users.